svrnhdl/tails-cold-storage/tails-amnesia.md

 * Select the seed in the text editor and paste your clipboard.
 Your file should now contain a passphrase-encrypted PGP message.
 * Save the file into your extra backup device (USB #2, SD-card, ...)

-Backup #2
-* Write down the 12 words on paper.
-You can also stamp or engrave your seed phrase in metal for durability.

 That's it.
 We now have multiple ways of recovering our coins:
-* Backup #2: a clear-text copy of your mnemmonic. **Anyone who has access to these words has access to your coins.**
+* Backup #1: a clear-text copy of your mnemmonic. **Anyone who has access to these words has access to your coins.**
-* Backup #1: a passphrase-encrypted file that contains a clear-text copy of your mnemmonic. **Anyone who has access to the storage device AND the passphrase has access to your coins.**
+* Backup #2: a passphrase-encrypted file that contains a clear-text copy of your mnemmonic. **Anyone who has access to the storage device AND the passphrase has access to your coins.**

 Finally, it's time to set up a wallet on our normal computer that we can use to generate addresses and transactions that does NOT contain the seed (private keys).